Medically reviewed by Drugs.com. Last updated on Apr 9, 2020.

-Store intact vials at 2°C to 8°C (36°F to 46°F); protect from light.
+Store intact vials at 2°C to 8°C (36°F to 46°F); do not freeze.
+Keep in original carton to protect from light.
 Reconstituted solution should be further diluted in D5W for infusion within 2 hours; complete infusion within 4 hours of dilution of the reconstituted solution to the infusion container.
 Discard any unused portion of the reconstituted solution or solution diluted for infusion.

 BCG (Intravesical): Immunosuppressants may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination

 Cladribine: May enhance the immunosuppressive effect of Immunosuppressants.
 Avoid combination